orgPatentRoot/DeepLearningCertificate/README.md

 <p align="center"><img src="https://latentdotly.files.wordpress.com/2017/04/latently_300.png?w=525&h=525" width="100"></p>

+Learn more on the IBM Bluemix blog: [Latently, Bitfusion, and IBM Cloud enable democratized access to deep learning](https://www.ibm.com/blogs/bluemix/2017/07/latently-bitfusion-ibm-cloud-deep-learning/)

 Welcome to the Latently Deep Learning Certificate (LDLC)!
 This is a joint effort by Latently, Bitfusion, IBM Cloud and The Neuroscience Gateway to democratize progress in deep learning.

 More specifically, through the LDLC program we plan to achieve the following objectives: